2021–22 European windstorm season: Storm Blas

-On November 5, the Spanish Meteorological Agency (AEMET) started tracking a low near the Balearic Islands and named it Blas.
+On 5 November, the Spanish Meteorological Agency (AEMET) started tracking a low near the Balearic Islands and named it Blas.
 An orange alert was issued for these islands, for coastal phenomena and rain.
 The north of Catalonia was declared an Orange Zone, as strong winds blew inland from the Spanish Navarre and Aragon.
 Météo-France has also issued a yellow alert for Aude and Pyrénées-Orientales for wind, as well as Corsica for rain.

-As the system stalled between Sardinia and the Balearic Islands on November 8, AEMET predicted a strengthening for the next two days and maintained its alerts.
+As the system stalled between Sardinia and the Balearic Islands on 8 November, AEMET predicted a strengthening for the next two days and maintained its alerts.
 At 00:00 UTC on 11 November, the system was again very close to the Balearic Islands.
 After striking the islands again, the storm then slowly weakened while drifting back towards the southeast.
 On 14 November, the cyclone turned northward, moving over Sardinia and Corsica, before curving back southwest on 15 November and moving over Sardinia again, while strengthening in the process.
 On 16 November, Blas turned eastward once again, passing just south of Sardinia and moving towards Italy, before dissipating over the Tyrrhenian Sea on 18 November.

-On November 6, gusts of 75 km/h were recorded at Es Mercadal and 95 km/h at the lighthouse of Capdepera in the Balearic Islands where waves of 8 m hit the coast.
+On 6 November, gusts of 75 km/h were recorded at Es Mercadal and 95 km/h at the lighthouse of Capdepera in the Balearic Islands where waves of 8 m hit the coast.
 Menorca was cut off from the world after the closure of the ports of Mahón and Ciutadella.
-On November 9 and 10, Blas again brought high winds and heavy rain to the Balearic Islands, causing at least 36 incidents, mostly flooding, landslides and blackouts.
+On 9 and 10 November, Blas again brought high winds and heavy rain to the Balearic Islands, causing at least 36 incidents, mostly flooding, landslides and blackouts.
 A crew member had to be rescued after his sailboat's mast broke, leaving the boat adrift 80 km west of Soller.

-On November 6, a waterspout was reported in Melilla, a Spanish enclave on the coast of Morocco.
-In France, gusts of 140 km/h were noted on November7 at Cap Béar, as well as 111 km/h in Leucate and 100 km/h in Lézignan-Corbières.
+On 6 November, a waterspout was reported in Melilla, a Spanish enclave on the coast of Morocco.
+In France, gusts of 140 km/h were noted on 7 November at Cap Béar, as well as 111 km/h in Leucate and 100 km/h in Lézignan-Corbières.

 The storm caused severe weather on the Algerian coast with exceptional rainfall.
-On November 9, a building collapsed in Algiers following torrential rains on the city, causing the deaths of three people.
-On November 11, the heavy rain continuing on Algiers caused another landslide on houses in the Raïs Hamidou neighborhood, causing the deaths of three other persons.
+On 9 November, a building collapsed in Algiers following torrential rains on the city, causing the deaths of three people.
+On 11 November, the heavy rain continuing on Algiers caused another landslide on houses in the Raïs Hamidou neighborhood, causing the deaths of three other persons.

-From November 8 to 11, convective bands associated with the storm caused 3 deaths in Sicily.
+From 8 to 11 November, convective bands associated with the storm caused 3 deaths in Sicily.